FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/upgrade_start_here/Load_the_environment/_index.md

 There is no profile file for Transfer CFT 2.4 in Windows.

 To execute a command you must be in the correct directory.
-Therefore, before starting the migration, change the directory to the version-appropriate Transfer CFT{{< TransferCFT/componentshortname  >}} installation directory.
+Therefore, before starting the migration, change the directory to the version-appropriate {{< TransferCFT/axwayvariablesComponentShortName  >}} installation directory.

 #### Transfer CFT 2.5 and higher